 One of the unique features of Bitcoin is that it is designed to resist inflation and economic instability.
 Unlike traditional fiat currencies, which are subject to the control and manipulation of central banks, Bitcoin has a fixed supply limit of 21 million bitcoins.
 This means that as Bitcoin demand grows, each bitcoin’s value may increase.

 Ultimately all bitcoins — 21 million — should be in circulation in 2141.
 Henceforth, miners receive rewards as commission fees from transactions.

-In mid-2021, there are over 18 million bitcoins in circulation.
-I.e., over 85% of all bitcoins have already been mined.
-Besides, we presume an estimated half of all existing bitcoins lost, meaning their owners died or lost access to their private keys.
+As of April 2023, over 19 million bitcoins are in circulation out of a total supply of 21 million.
+This means that around 90% of all bitcoins have already been mined.
+Besides, we presume an estimated half of all existing bitcoins were lost, meaning their owners died or lost access to their private keys.
 While these coins continue to exist in the blockchain, nobody can obtain them.
 This makes the actual supply of bitcoins even lower.

 All bitcoin transactions are in the same public ledger.

 What is Bitcoin mining?

 The bitcoins are added to circulation through a process called mining.
 The total number of bitcoins that will ever exist is finite.
 This makes it different from the euro and the dollar, which central banks can create without limits.
 Limiting the maximum amount makes bitcoin a scarce resource.
 Due to its scarcity, the increase in value is a natural consequence of the growing popularity and use of bitcoin.